BrainStormYourWayIn/sierra/README.md

 ![sierra logo](https://github.com/BrainStormYourWayIn/sierra/blob/main/logo.jpg)

-Sierra is a Python native engine for Web Development, which makes integration with the backend faster, as well as have full control on your frontend.
+Sierra is a Python native engine for frontend development, which makes integration with the backend faster, as well as have full control on your frontend.
 You can now develop your web application purely in Python, taking full advantage of its powerful functionalities with simple and elegant syntax.

 This was in part inspired by Dominate, but has support for CSS styling attributes, better syntax and many more functionalities with simple, and elegant syntax.

 It can be used standalone in developing web applications

-You can also use this as an alternative to jinja or Django's templating or another templating engine, or use it along with one
+You can also use this as an alternative to jinja or Django's templating or any other templating engine, or also use it along with one

 It's got features like displaying a table on the web application by loading in a .csv file, adding a bulleted list (ol/ul) by just passing in a Python list, automatic support for CSS styling arguments and more!
 You can use for loops, variables, functions - you name it, you have it, with Sierra.
 Improvement in the overall look of the code and intelligent handling of tags with `autoPrettify()`, a feature like no other.
 Harness the power of Python for your web applications!